dev126712/cicd/README.md

 # CI/CD
-## Representation of a CIDC infrastructure & setup for smallwe aplication:
+## Representation of a CIDC infrastructure & setup for smaller Aplication: